-The Dividend Cushion is a forward-looking ratio (with a numerator and a denominator).
-It tells investors how many times future free cash flow (cash from operations less capital spending) will cover future cash dividend payments after considering the net cash on the balance sheet, which is also a key source of dividend strength.
+The Dividend Cushion ratio is a forward-looking ratio (with a simple but informative numerator and a denominator).
+It tells readers, on the basis of our estimates, how many times future expected free cash flow (cash from operations less capital spending) will cover future expected cash dividend payments after considering the net cash on the balance sheet--also a key source of dividend strength.
 It is purely fundamentally-based and driven from items taken directly from the financial statements and our analysts' forecasts.

 For dividend growth and income investors, we think the Dividend Cushion ratio should be assessed at least quarterly/semi-annually, as it reflects an ongoing assessment of the health and durability of a company's dividend payout and its growth prospects.
 Enterprise valuation and share-price momentum aside, stocks with acceptable dividend yields, strong Dividend Cushion ratios, and a committed management team may be among the most attractive dividend paying stocks, in our view.

 Image shown below: Page 1 of Valuentum's dividend report on Kimberly-Clark, as of October 2020.